shopjoy/spree_coinbase_bitcoin_payment/README.md

 Want to accept Bitcoin on your Spree Commerce shopfront?
 This extension integrates with Coinbase to enable Bitcoin payment on your Spree Commerce site.

+**Compatibility notes:** this extension is written for Spree 2.1.x, probably not compatible with newer versions of Spree.

 Installation
 ------------